ZaxR/bulwark/docs/quickstart.md

 ```

 Next, import bulwark.
 You can either use function versions of the checks
 or decorator versions.
-By convension, import either/both of these as
+By convention, import either/both of these as
 follow:

 ```python